Hans Grünberg: Aerial victory claims

 According to US historian David T. Zabecki, Grünberg was credited with 82 aerial victories.
-Spick also lists Grünberg with 82 aerial victories claimed in approximately 550 combat missions.
+Spick also lists Grünberg with 82 aerial victories claimed in approximately 550 combat missions and a mission-to-claim ratio of 6.71.
 This figure includes 61 aerial victories on the Eastern Front, and further 21 victories over the Western Allies, including 14 heavy bombers, among them five flying the Me 262.
 (Note: For a list of Luftwaffe Jet aces see List of German World War II jet aces) Obermaier also states that he was credited with 82 aerial victories with 61 on the Eastern Front and 21 over the Western Allies.
 Additionally, he was credited with destroying 21 trucks, one locomotive and an armoured reconnaissance vehicle.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 78 aerial victory claims, plus one further unconfirmed claim.
 This figure includes 61 aerial victories on the Eastern Front and 17 over the Western Allies, including 10 heavy bombers, among them five flying the Me 262.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 40793".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.